bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 Prerequisites
 =============

-This documentation assumes you have a Django project with Projectroles set up (see the :ref:`projectroles integration document <app_projectroles_integration>`).
+This documentation assumes you have a Django project with the ``projectroles`` app set up (see the
+:ref:`projectroles integration document <app_projectroles_integration>`).
 The instructions can be applied either to modify a previously existing app, or to set up a fresh app generated in the standard way with ``./manage.py startapp``.

 It is also assumed that apps are more or less created according to best practices defined by `Two Scoops <https://www.twoscoopspress.com/>`_, with the